eferm/aoc-2024/README.md

 Copy session cookie from browser to `.env` as `SESSION`.

-Load the env vars with one of:
+To load env vars into the environment, do one of the following:

 - Configure VSCode with:
   ```json
   "python.experiments.optInto": ["pythonTerminalEnvVarActivation"]
   ```

 - Run scripts with:
   ```shell
   uv run --env-file .env path/to/script.py